 “Good.
 I hate waiting for it to kick in.
 Open the arena and I’ll hook him up.”

 Garrett went back to the table, which was actually a large interface, and booted up Stadium Omega.
 The stadium’s walls and floor opened and a large mechanical apparatus assembled itself in the middle of what had been the music hall.
 Peter grabbed a pair of shears from a table full of surgical tools as it rose from the floor.
-He cut away Ben’s clothing until he was fully nude.
-Then he pulled two of the apparatus’ arms down and fitted them around Ben’s wrists.
+He cut away Ben’s clothing until Ben was fully nude.
+Then he pulled two of the apparatus’s arms down and fitted them around Ben’s wrists.

 Garrett fiddled with the interface and Ben was lifted out of the chair.
 Peter fitted two more arms to Ben’s ankles.